 Students with special needs.
 The UO works to create inclusive learning environments.
 If there are aspects of the instruction or design of this course that result in disability-related barriers to your participation, please notify me as soon as possible.
 You may also wish to contact Disability Services in 164 Oregon Hall at 346-1155 or disabsrv@uoregon.edu.

 Texts

 There is no required text.
-I will post excerpts from the following excellent sources on Blackboard (Bb):
+I will post selected readings in PDF form and excerpts from the following excellent sources on Canvas:

 Abelson, R.P.
 (1995).
 Statistics as Principled Argument.
 Lawrence Erlbaum: Hillsdale, NJ.